COURT SLEUTH HOPES TO UNRAVEL MYSTERY OF NIXON TAPE GAP

 Nixon and chief of staff H.R.
 Haldeman just days after the Watergate

-break-in - was made possible by the directors of the National Archives, who
+break-in - was made possible by the directors of the National Archives,

 have kept the original recording virtually untouched in a climate-controlled